About the ExxonMobil Dental Plan

 Assistance with your questions

-If you have any questions about your Dental Plan, you should contact Aetna Member Services via the telephone number on your ID card, or call Benefits Administration.
+If you have any questions about your Dental Plan, you should contact Aetna Member Services via the telephone number on your ID card, or or call the ExxonMobil Benefits Service Center.

 If you have any questions about this statement or about your rights under ERISA, or if you need assistance in obtaining documents from the Administrator-Benefits, you should contact the nearest office of the Employee Benefits Security Administration, U.S. Department of Labor, listed in your telephone directory or the Division of Technical Assistance and Inquiries, Employee Benefits Security Administration, U.S. Department of Labor, 200 Constitution Avenue N.W., Washington, D.C.
 20210.

 You may also obtain certain publications about your rights and responsibilities under ERISA by calling the publications hotline of the Employee Benefits Security Administration.

 List of key terms in the ExxonMobil Dental Plan